A practical guide to 8 LMS tools for small teams. See which one fits your training needs and budget without enterprise bloat.

 Pricing:

-Moodle is free to download and use, making it an affordable option for small businesses.
-However, costs may arise from hosting, customization, and maintenance.
+Moodle Pricing is budget-friendly for small businesses, as the platform is free to download and use as open-source software; however, costs may arise from hosting, customization, and maintenance.

 Ideal Use Case:

-Moodle is meant for small businesses with access to technical expertise or IT resources, allowing them to leverage its customization capabilities fully.
+- Small businesses with technical expertise, allowing them to leverage customization capabilities fully

-It's well-suited for organizations seeking a flexible, scalable LMS to deliver diverse training programs, from employee onboarding to ongoing professional development.
+- Organizations seeking a flexible, scalable LMS to deliver diverse training programs from onboarding to professional development

 3. Google Classroom